 Surprisingly, Goetta is unique to the Cincinnati region.
 And, there is not a substantially similar product found anywhere else today, not even in Ireland or Germany.
 On both my parents family’s sides my background has long been working class.
 In the old-world, grain-component sausages were considered to be peasant food because they extended the nutritional benefits of expensive/high biological value meat or offal protein.
 My guess is that Goetta originated in 19th century America as a blend of Pennsylvania Dutch scrapple (made using cornmeal and fried for serving) and English – Scottish – Irish haggis; which is a pudding-like product containing both oats and fine diced onions.
 Scotland has claimed haggis as their national dish, but haggis appears to have been widely made in the western parts of Europe for at least the last 5 centuries.
+Irish Oats is one of the modern day descriptions for the type of cut oats normally used in Goetta production, the other two are steel-cut oats and pinhead oats.
 German panhaus, scrapple’s European predecessor, is made with buckwheat.
 Both scrapple and haggis use offal/meat by-products.

 It’s hard to remove the meat from raw, irregular shaped cervical vertebrae.
 But, after long cooking neck bones in liquid the meat shreds off easily.
 Today, the lean meat on pork neck bones is often mechanically gleaned using advanced meat recovery systems.
 The resulting meat pulp is used in popular emulsion type sausages (mostly wieners or bologna).
 There is also excellent nutritional broth generated from cooking meaty neck bones.
 It is a prudent practice to use such broth to fully hydrating the oats when making Goetta.
 It turns out that the meat grinder was invented in Germany during about the same time that Cincinnati’s short-lived Porkopolis boom was occurring (early to mid 1800’s).
 The Civil war cut short Cincinnati’s Porkopolis rein because Mississippi River shipping was severely disrupted during the conflict.
 Further, Northern railroad networks, expanded partially for the war, and seasonal Great Lakes shipping better positioned Chicago to become fast growing America’s new meat distribution hub.
 Given all that background information, it’s a fairly safe assumption that original Cincinnati Goetta was made using cooked & shredded pork.
 The combination of meat shreds and onion pulp both enhance the end-product bind of high quality Goetta.
 That increase in bind makes it possible to mash Goetta patties thin while frying them crispy; without them falling apart.
 Mixing loose fiberglass into wet concrete is another example of many little stands helping to better bind the end product.
 Both gelled collagen (contained in meat broth) and solidified fat help to hold Goetta together when it’s in the chilled state.
 However, as frying proceeds collagen and fat liquefy.
 Towards the end of frying surface browning, on both sides of Goetta patties, really firms them up.